+CHS, EHS 11, 12 .5/sm Credit

-CHS.
-EHS.
-NHS 11.12 .5/sem Credit Prerequisite: Students must have an EDP indicating a specific interest in teaching
+Prerequisite: Students must have an EDP indicating a specific interest in teaching

 This course will provide high school students with classroom and field experiences that will enable them to make informed decisions regarding careers in education.
 Students may need to find their own placement for Teacher Cadet.
 This course may be taken 2 semesters for 1.0 credit.